If you have Crohn’s disease, you may have symptoms and complications not related to your digestive tract.

 Canker sores: These small mouth sores usually grow between the gums and lower lip or along the tongue, typically during severe flare-ups.
 A balanced diet, vitamin supplements, and prescription mouthwashes may help.

 Primary sclerosing cholangitis (PSC): A severe inflammation and scarring of the bile ducts, which carry bile from your liver to the small intestine.
+These scars make the ducts hard and narrow, and gradually cause serious liver damage.
 Symptoms include:

 - Weight loss